How to Choose a College Course That Aligns with Your Personality Type

 Different career paths require different personality traits.
 Choosing a college course that aligns with your natural tendencies increases your chances of enjoying and excelling in your studies.

-Analytical & Logical Thinkers (INTJ, INTP, ISTJ, ESTJ – Investigative)
+• Analytical & Logical Thinkers (INTJ, INTP, ISTJ, ESTJ – Investigative): These individuals are detail-oriented, logical, and enjoy solving complex problems.
+Suggested fields include:

 • Computer Science